Viro102/eshop_app/README.md

 # Eshop_app

-This is a simple e-commerce web app made in React + Vite combination with tailwindcss and firebase.
+This is a simple e-commerce web app made in React + Vite combination with tailwindcss and firebase hosting.

 # WIP Features